github/codeql/docs/ql-documentation/ql-training-rst/intro-to-ql/intro-ql-java.rst

 What next?
 ==========

-Try working through the next QL training topic: **Introduction to dataflow**.
+Try working through the next QL training topic: **Introduction to data flow**.